Atmos Rewards Summit Card 25K & 100K Global Companion Award Basics

 To start, I should mention that I redeem a good number of Atmos Rewards points (formerly Alaska Mileage Plan miles).
 They’re super handy for redemptions on a variety of airlines, and particularly, for short haul travel on American, which is especially valuable to me.
 So while I don’t have high tier Atmos Rewards status, I am very much in the ecosystem.

-Let me of course acknowledge that you should consider your own circumstances when deciding how much you value them.
+Let me acknowledge that you should consider your own circumstances when deciding how much you value them.
 For example, if you almost always travel alone, then a companion certificate will likely be worth a lot less to you.

 With that in mind, let’s talk about the two types of Global Companion Awards separately, because there are different questions cardmembers should be asking themselves.